-In September 2017 the Cochrane Skin Group has been running for 20 years, and we are proud of the 100+ high quality systematic reviews that have been produced over that period.
-Our expanding portfolio, and the increasing number of non-Cochrane systematic reviews, means that we need to take stock and prioritise Cochrane Skin reviews going forward.
+In September 2017 the Cochrane Skin Group celebrated running for 20 years, and we are proud of the 100+ high quality systematic reviews that have been produced over that period.
+Our expanding portfolio, and the increasing number of non-Cochrane systematic reviews, meant that we needed to take stock and prioritise Cochrane Skin reviews going forward.
 We want to ensure that Cochrane Skin reviews are the reviews most needed by our stakeholders.
 We are particularly interested in reviews that are key to informing guidelines or policy, or that are funded by our stakeholders.
 We are also particularly interested in doing methodologically challenging systematic reviews that involve techniques such as network meta-analysis, individual patient meta-analysis and diagnostic test accuracy reviews.

 Our Deputy Co-ordinating Editor, Dr Bob Boyle, led the project, which began in January 2017.
 Our aim was to identify titles which were 1) key to informing guidelines or policy, 2) not already well-covered by a Cochrane systematic review, and 3) of maximum clinical importance and greatest relevance to patients and health care funders.